907th Air Refueling Squadron

 The 907th Air Refueling Squadron is an inactive United States Air Force unit.
-It was last assigned to the 91st Bombardment Wing at Glasgow AFB, Montana, where it was inactivated on 25 June 1968.
+It was last assigned to the 91st Bombardment Wing at Glasgow Air Force Base, Montana, and was inactivated on 25 June 1968.
 From 1963 to 1968 the squadron served as the air refueling element of its parent wing.

 The first predecessor of the squadron was the 27th Troop Carrier Squadron, a World War II troop carrier squadron that served in the China Burma India Theater as an airlift unit.
 Its last assignment was with the 443d Troop Carrier Group at Liangshan, China, where it was inactivated on 27 December 1945.

 The two squadrons were consolidated into a single unit in 1985, but the consolidated unit has not been active since.